GabrilH/Aguda-Compiler/aguda-compiler/aguda-M2.md

 ## If your program does not pass all tests, explain why

-- My parser currently has the same tests results as the professor's, except for the following (supposedly) syntax invalid test:
+- My parser currently has the same tests results as the professor's, so the tests that fail are, supposedly, incorrectly written.

-        -- Author: 64371, Ricardo Costa

-        let between(x, min, max): (Int, Int, Int) -> Bool = min < x < max -- syntax error: non associative operator '<'

-    Where the professor's parser detects an error, but mine doesn't.
-Resulting in the following output in the log:

-        test/invalid-syntax/64371_non_assoc_operator/non_assoc_operator.agu [FAIL]
-        Expected error but none found.

-    I think this program has a semantic error, but not a syntatic one.